 This course is a bridge between academic experience and professional practice.
 The learning experience moves in both directions.
 Students apply knowledge learned in the classroom to bring practical experience.
 Students secure a position with an architectural, or an architecturally-related/construction-related, firm for a period of at least eight weeks.
 This position must be approved by the course instructor.
 The firm must be willing to submit periodic and final evaluations of the student's performance.
 Students must maintain a journal and write a paper related to professional practice.
 XX lecture hours.
-Prerequisite: Master in Architecture major.
+Pre-req: Master in Architecture major.
 Offered: Occasionally.

 AP 533 Professional Practice 3 Cr.

 AP 534 Architectural Seminar in Process 3 Cr.

 Focuses on one or more specific topics regarding the current and future practice of architecture: what architects do, and how they do it.
 Topics range from design techniques to office management and from specialties within the practice, to the legal environmental and social forces that influence it.
 This course may be repeated for credit.
-3 Lecture hours.
-Prerequisite: Instructor approval, Master in Architecture major.
+3 lecture hours.
+Pre-req: Instructor's approval, Master in Architecture major.
 Cross listed with AP 434.
 Offered: Occasionally.